 In my opinion, the actuarial assumptions used are appropriate for purposes of the valuation and are reasonably related to the experience of the System and to reasonable long-term expectations.
+The mortality improvement assumption was selected in accordance with Actuarial Standard of Practice No. 35.

 This report was prepared under my supervision.
 I am a Fellow of the Society of Actuaries and a Member of the American Academy of Actuaries.
 I meet the Academy's qualification Standards to issue this Statement of Actuarial Opinion.
-This report has been prepared in accordance with all applicable Actuarial Standards of Practice and I am available to answer questions about it.
+This report has been prepared in accordance with all applicable Actuarial Standards of Practice.
+I am available to answer questions and supply any additional information.